Resilience for Regular Path Queries: Towards a Complexity Classification: Additional Complexity Results

-We claim that the gadget shown in \cref{fig:abcdbeef} is valid for $abcd|be|ef$ and the gadget shown in \cref{fig:abcdbef} is valid for $abcd|bef$.
-We can see that the gadgets meet all the criteria of a pre-hardness gadget, and show that there exists a condensed hypergraph of matches of the pre-gadgets for these queries that is an odd chain.
-These properties are checked programmatically, and we conclude that these gadgets are valid hardness gadgets for $abcd|be|ef$ and $abcd|bef$. \end{proof}
+We claim that the gadget shown in \cref{fig:abcdbeef} is valid for $abcd|be|ef$ and the gadget shown in \cref{fig:abcdbef} is valid for $abcd|bef$ (also, they happen to be identical).
+We can see that the gadgets meet all the criteria of a pre-gadget, and show that there exists a condensed hypergraph of matches of the pre-gadgets for these queries that is an odd path.
+These properties can be checked by exhaustively considering all walks in the gadget, and we conclude that these gadgets are valid hardness gadgets for $abcd|be|ef$ and $abcd|bef$. \end{proof}

-We leave the question open for other languages, including $abcd|be$, $abc|bcd$, or $abc|bef$.
-Many infinite languages also remain unclassified, such as $ax^*b|xd$ for instance.